“I WOULD RATHER DIE OF PASSION THAN OF BOREDOM.” – VINCENT VAN GOGH

-“I think overall yes.
-I think that more meetings with the teachers could help us improve that all students and teachers are on the same page.
+“I think overall, yes.
+More meetings with the teachers could help us improve that all students and teachers are on the same page.
 I think they will try to incorporate that into this next semester.”

 Looking back at our first Teach Abroad series, what have you learned most about yourself since your arrival to Spain both in the classroom and out of the classroom?

 “I have learned a lot about myself.
 I have learned that I really enjoy teaching and creating relationships with the students and teachers.
-I have learned a lot about how to use time wisely.
-In my old role, I was constantly doing 1,000 things at once, and I rarely had a minute of free time.
-In this position, there is a lot of self-directed downtimes.
-You can choose to take a break, or you can choose to create lesson plans, organize student books, and research more information about the exams.
+Mostly, I have learned a lot about how to use time wisely.
+In my old role, I was constantly doing a thousand things at once, and I rarely had a minute of free time.
+In this position, there is a lot of self-directed down-time.
+You can choose to take a break, or you can choose to create lesson plans, organize student books, or research more information about the exams.

 What are your new goals and/or modifications to previous goals for 2017?

 “I am really hoping to improve my Spanish further.
 I am able to communicate and generally understand everything these days but know that I am not using the correct grammar.
-I would really like to improve this.
+Before I leave, I would really like to improve this.

 I would also like to focus on learning more about the exams that the students need to take.
 By learning more about what these contain, I will be able to better incorporate these objectives into my lesson plans and class-led activities.

 Finally, I am hoping to make more connections with locals.
 I already have a lot of friends, but I feel like I stopped reaching out and trying to meet new people the closer it got to the holidays.
 This, I would love to change.”